Tuition Refunds Class Action Lawsuits Filed On Behalf of College Students

 Some colleges have reimbursed students for housing costs after moving classes online.
 The University of Colorado spent $44 million refunding housing and dining fees for its students, and Colorado State University paid $19 million in rebates for housing and dining.

 It is still early in the legal process and classes of students are still filing suit, trying to recover tuition costs and student fees.
 Judges will later rule on how these class actions can proceed.
 Consumer protection lawyers are investigating potential cases nationwide.

-If you or a loved one has paid tuition and housing costs to a college or university only to see the campus closed and classes canceled, contact The Lyon Firm for a free consultation at 800-513-2403.
+If you or a loved one has paid tuition and housing costs to a college or university only to see the campus closed and classes canceled, contact The Lyon Firm for a free consultation.
 We can review your case and discuss the legal options available to you.